“You cannot enslave a mind that knows itself. That values itself. That understands itself.” – Wangari Maathai

 . . . regaining your inner strength and balance amidst life’s uncertainties and demands.

-I invite you to return to your inner home and Self, and would be honored to be your guide and witness in this life endeavor.
+I invite you to return to your inner home and true Self.
 If you are ready to take that first step, visit my website or call 678-582-8425 for a free consultation.

 What Inspires Me

 To adopt a tortoise spirit is to have a long term perspective on things, to acknowledge that things take time.
 It also means not comparing yourself to others and focusing instead on your strengths, values, and contributions to the world.
 It involves thinking and reflecting carefully before acting.